sahug/ds-bert/README.md

 The tokenizer returns a dictionary with three important itmes:

-- **input_ids:** Indices of input sequence tokens in the vocabulary.
+- **input_ids:** The input ids are often the only required parameters to be passed to the model as input.
+They are token indices, numerical representations of tokens building the sequences that will be used as input by the model.
-- **attention_mask:** Mask to avoid performing attention on padding token indices.
+- **attention_mask:** This argument indicates to the model which tokens should be attended to, and which should not.
+Mask to avoid performing attention on padding token indices.
 Mask values selected in [0, 1]. *1 for tokens that are not masked, 0 for tokens that are masked.*
-- **token_type_ids:** Segment token indices to indicate first and second portions of the inputs.
-Indices are selected in [0, 1]. *0 corresponds to a sentence A token, 1 corresponds to a sentence B token.*
+- **token_type_ids:** These require two different sequences to be joined in a single “input_ids” entry, which usually is performed with the help of special tokens, such as the classifier ([CLS]) and separator ([SEP]) tokens.
+For example, the BERT model builds its two sequence input as such: `[CLS] SEQUENCE_A [SEP] SEQUENCE_B [SEP]`

 **Note:**
 - The above preprocessing is for Text data.
 There are different preprocessing steps for Image and Audio data.
 You can check here: https://huggingface.co/docs/transformers/preprocessing